Happy couple relaxes in pool at oceanfront hotel

 Earning travel rewards

 Rewards cards can have different structures.
 Co-branded travel cards tend to use a tiered rewards structure, with a higher rewards rate for purchases from the brand.
 Flexible cards may have either fixed or tiered rewards.
+Many cards will offer bonus point rewards upon account opening.

 Fixed-rate travel rewards cards offer set earnings for every purchase.
 For example, you may earn 1.5 miles for every $1 spent on purchases.
 These rewards can be simpler to track and calculate.
 But a tiered rewards program offering a higher rewards rate in specific spending categories might be better if you spend a lot in those categories.
-However, categories often rotate, and there may be a limit to how much you can earn with tiered rewards.
+Note that these categories often rotate, and there may be a limit to how much you can earn with tiered rewards.

 Redeeming travel rewards